cozy/cozy-drive/README.md

 :warning: __Be careful when you update snapshots, if the rendered components are incorrect__, the related snapshots will be updated with incorrect components and the related __tests will used incorrect snapshots__.
 And we won't see tests errors about that.

 :pushpin: Don't forget to update / create new tests when you contribute to code to keep the app the consistent.

-### Resources

-All documentation is located in the `/docs` app directory.
-It provides an exhaustive documentation about workflows (installation, development, pull-requests…), architecture, code consistency, data structures, dependencies, and more.

-Feel free to read it and fix / update it if needed, all comments and feedback to improve it are welcome!

 ### Open a Pull-Request